 A silk ribbon called the ribín Brighid was placed on the window sill on the eve of the feast to see if it would get longer.
 This is used to remedy headaches.
 It is drawn around a patient’s head three times with a short invocation to the father, son, and holy spirit of Christianity.

 Another form of this is the Brat Bríde or the Bratóg Bríde(Bríd’s little brat).
-The brat, or Brighid’s mantle was placed out on the eve of the festival.
+The brat or Brighid’s mantle was placed out on the eve of the festival.
 The folk belief was that it was touched by Brighid as she started wandering the land.
-If we look at the scottish tales about Brighid and Aengus, we can rebuild a belief that the goddess is walking the land to touch things to bring spring about, recently freed and in need of hospitality(Kondratiev 152).
-Leaving the brat out, would absorb her healing and vitality, the very same kind that begets the spring season each year.
-Some believed the brat gained power continually, while other believed it attained its greatest power after 7 years.
+If we look at the Scottish tales about Brighid and Aengus, we can rebuild a belief that the goddess is walking the land to touch things to bring spring about, recently freed and in need of hospitality(Kondratiev 152).
+Leaving the brat out would absorb her healing and vitality, the very same kind that begets the spring season each year.
+Some believed the brat gained power continually, while others believed it attained its greatest power after 7 years.

 Each member of the family can put out a small piece of cloth they either plan to carry with them or already carry.
 You could leave out your umbrellas or any cloth, belt.
 Things like shoes and undergarments wouldn’t be acceptable, nothing you consider profane like foot funk can be considered sacred.
 Modern female witches might consider leaving out some period cloth for the year which can be used and to combined with existing menstruation magical practice to bolster that work.
 This piece of cloth can be put on the outer window sill, hung up outside, put on the doorstep or thrown up on the roof(Danaher 33).
 I imagine Irish migrants and fishermen wouldn’t be caught without a brat from the stories of survival at sea.